The GLOBE Program

 - Hydrosphere (freshwater aquatic systems)

-The CIRES Education Outreach GLOBE Partnership offers many opportunities for collaboration.
+The CIRES Education Outreach is a GLOBE Partner and we offer many opportunities for collaboration.

-We can engage in or provide professional learning around:
+We can engage in and provide professional learning around:

 - GLOBE in undergraduate classrooms